The Human Performance Juxtaposition Site

 distributed learning

 Students take courses from a variety of sources (and delivery modes) to customize a program of study.
-Often is used synonymously with online learning.
+Often used synonymously with online learning.

 distracter

 In testing, incorrect answers provided as choices in multiple choice or matching type test items.
+See Testing Instruments in Instructional Design.

 drill